What is Accounting Estimates?

 The answer is the bad debts the company is about to incur can’t be measured in numbers.
 The accountant, who would be creating the provisions for the bad debtsProvisions For The Bad DebtsA bad debt provision refers to the reserve made by a company to set aside an amount computed as a specific percentage of overall doubtful or bad debts that has to be written off in the next year., needs to depend on his judgment and expertise to conclude.
 And then he would create a provision entirely from his experience and years of training.

 This particular measurement through which few items in accounting are quantified is called accounting estimates.

 Here are the top 8 list of Accounting estimates examples –

 #1 – Accounts Receivables

 Accounts ReceivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
-It appears as a current asset in the corporate balance sheet. is one of the most common examples of Accounting Estimates.
+It appears as a current asset in the corporate balance sheet. is one of the most common examples.
 As we see below, Ligand considers receivables past due based on contractual payment terms of 30 to 90 days.

 source: Ligand SEC Filings

 Ligand valued inventory based on FIFO and is stated at lower of cost or marketLower Of Cost Or MarketLower of cost or market (LCM) is the conservative way through which the inventories are reported in the books of accounts.
 It states that the inventory at the end of the reporting period is to be recorded at the original cost or the current market price, whichever is lower. value.
 Obsolete inventory is accessed periodically, and write-downs of inventory are done to its net realizable valueNet Realizable ValueNet Realizable Value is a value at which the asset may be sold in the market by the company after deducting the expected cost of selling the asset in the market.
 It is a crucial metric for determining the value of a company's ending inventory or receivables..